School of LawQueens Campus

 The LL.M. in Transnational Legal Practice program is designed to provide advanced practice and subject-matter instruction to recent U.S. and foreign law graduates and young practictioners seeking to expand their careers in transnational practice.

-Prospective LL.M. students may apply to the program two ways:
+Prospective LL.M. students may apply to the program online.